 Redistricting is the constitutionally required redrawing of the geographic lines that divide districts for the U.S. House of Representatives, state legislature, county board of commissioners, city council, and local school board.
-It takes place every ten years, after the United States conducts a census to determine how many people live in the United States and its territories.
+It usually takes place every ten years, after the United States conducts a census to determine how many people live in the United States and its territories.

-The goal of redistricting is to ensure that districts have the same number of people.
+The main goal of redistricting is to ensure that districts have the same number of people.
 This protects the American constitutional right to have a vote that is equal to any other person’s vote.
 By redrawing the lines every ten years, the government can make changes based on where people have moved or where populations have increased or shrunk.

 Why is redistricting important?

 Redistricting is important because it controls access to political representation in the United States.
 It influences who runs for office and who is actually elected.
 Elected representatives make many decisions that influence our daily lives, from acknowledging tribal sovereignty to honoring treaties to approving extraction on tribal lands.
 And the people who live in the representative’s district can call on them to help make positive change.

 When people are represented through districts, the U.S. Constitution requires that those districts have roughly equal populations.
 This requirement ensures that each person’s vote is worth the same as any other person’s.
 Because populations change over time, districts have to be redrawn to make sure that populations in each district stay equal.
 Otherwise, the voting power of a particular community would be diluted.
 For example, one state legislator might represent 45,000 constituents, while another only represents 20,000.
 The people in the smaller district would have proportionately more representation, making the system unfair.